valgaze/npmusic/README.md

 See $ npmusic --help for a listing of flags and how to use them
 ```

-This has been tested as low as version node 4.2.6 and unfortunately for now, only Mac machines are supported
+This has been tested as low as version node 4.2.6 and unfortunately for now, only Mac machines are supported.

-Under the hood uses youtube-dl, mpv for the actual heavy lifting, this is just a thin wrapper
+Credits: Under the hood uses [youtube-dl](https://rg3.github.io/youtube-dl/), [mpv](https://mpv.io), and [brew](http://brew.sh/) for the actual heavy lifting, & [commader.js](https://github.com/tj/commander.js) for CLI

 ## Help